Jesus is the Good Shepherd

 He gives eternal life.

 He gives life to an abundance, to the full, until it overflows.
-He gives happiness, favor, joy, peace, rest, love, faith, hope and infinitely more.
+He gives happiness, favor, riches, joy, peace, rest, satisfaction, love, faith, hope, abundance, His glory, His presence and infinitely more.

 Jesus and His Father are one.